 Read these frequently asked questions for both potential and current program adopters to learn how easily The Walking Classroom can benefit your students.

-Watch this short video to see real teachers discussing their experiences and successes using The Walking Classroom with their students.
+Watch this short video to see real instructors discussing their experiences and successes using The Walking Classroom with their students.

 We appreciate how hard it is to fit everything into the school day.
 However, students need to get their blood flowing and their brains oxygenated to put themselves in optimal condition to learn.
-Statistically, students who spend less time in class and more time in physical education get similar grades and do just as well (and often better!) on standardized tests.
-Plus, with The Walking Classroom, students are learning while they walk!
+With The Walking Classroom, students are learning while they walk!

-The Walking Classroom is a combination literacy/fitness activity that engages different learning styles, builds listening stamina and exposes students to a broad range of content while improving student health.
-All of The Walking Classroom podcasts and activities are aligned with the Common Core State Standards.
-Many podcast topics are cross-curricular and focus on science or social studies topics.
+The Walking Classroom is a combination literacy/physical activity that engages different learning styles, builds listening stamina and exposes students to a broad range of content while improving student health.
+All of The Walking Classroom podcasts and activities are standards-aligned.
 Visit our Podcast Samples page to see the podcasts included with each program.

-The Walking Classroom features custom-written, kid-friendly podcasts that support the Common Core State Standards.
+The Walking Classroom features custom-written, kid-friendly podcasts.
 You can see a full listing of the podcast topics that are included with each curriculum at the links below:

-The entertaining and educational podcasts are thoroughly researched and written by teachers and professional writers and recorded by real students and teachers.
 The basic format of most podcasts is that two students are out for a walk with their teacher and the three of them discuss a certain topic.
 The format allows for significant review of the topic in an approachable, conversational manner.
-Student participants who are walking with their teacher and classmates enjoy “eavesdropping” on the conversation the podcast characters are having – they don’t even realize how much they’re learning!

-Podcasts also begin with a brief health literacy message – for example, the connection between exercise and cognitive function, the importance of sleep, empty calories vs. protein calories, etc. The messages are relayed within the context of the conversation and are not “heavy-handed.”
+Podcasts also begin with a brief health literacy message – for example, the connection between exercise and cognitive function or the importance of sleep.
+The messages are relayed within the context of the conversation and are not “heavy-handed.”
 Each time a child listens to a podcast, their health literacy builds and is reinforced.

-A typical lesson that follows The Walking Classroom’s plan can last anywhere from 25 minutes to 2 days to 2 weeks, depending on how involved a teacher wants to get.
-If a teacher only wants to walk and listen, it is no more than a 25 or 30 minute commitment.
-If a teacher chooses to discuss the podcast upon returning to the classroom and distribute a comprehension quiz and discus the podcast, the lesson may take up to an hour.
-If a teacher chooses to walk, integrate, synthesize, and expand on the lesson with the provided suggestions and extensions, the lesson could extend to a few weeks.
+A typical lesson that follows The Walking Classroom’s plan is no more than a 25- or 30-minute commitment.
+If an instructor chooses to discuss the podcast upon returning to the classroom and distribute a comprehension quiz and discuss the podcast, the lesson may take up to an hour.
+If an instructor chooses to walk, integrate, synthesize, and expand on the lesson with the provided suggestions and extensions, the lesson could extend to a few weeks.

-Once a routine is established, a teacher can expect a typical lesson of walking, discussing the podcast, and administering the comprehension quiz to take about 35-40 minutes.
+Once a routine is established, instructors can expect a typical lesson of walking, discussing the podcast, and administering the comprehension quiz to take about 35-40 minutes.

 Students should only use one earbud or cover one ear with their headphones while they are walking.
 It may feel awkward at first, but students will soon become accustomed to listening to the podcast while maintaining an awareness of the world around them.

-The Walking Classroom podcasts align to state standards, and the program is used successfully in grades 3 through 12, particularly in multi-age groups in after-school settings and Special Education classrooms through high school.
+The Walking Classroom podcasts align to state standards and the program is used successfully in grades 3 through 8.
+Adopters have found that it works particularly well in multi-age groups in after-school settings and Special Education classrooms.

 In addition to the primary program WalkKit that has 167 podcasts on English language arts, science, and social studies, we also have a separate STEM program WalkKit with 61 science-related podcasts.

 The WalkKits come with the content pre-loaded and ready to go out of the box.
-Each WalkKit comes with a AAA battery to get you started.
-The WalkKits never have to be synced or updated, but will need an occasional battery change.
-To help offset this cost, consider asking parents for donations of high-quality (NOT dollar-store brand!) batteries.
+Each WalkKit comes with an AAA battery to get you started.
+The WalkKits never have to be synced or updated but will need an occasional battery change.
+To help offset this cost, consider asking parents for donations of high-quality batteries.

 Public schools and after school programs are eligible to apply for a sponsored set, which would be delivered at no cost to the school, but we cannot guarantee fulfillment nor timing of delivery.